RichieCahill/KISS/README.md

 # KISS

-Think problmes threw and keep the sloution simple
+Think problems threw and keep the solution simple.